robstave/angular2-training/session-two/page1.md

 Typescript has two new varible types. _Let_ and _const_.

 Let gives us a block scoped variable.
 Javascript never had this.
-You might not have even known this unless you ran jslint on a large piece of code.
+You might not have even known this unless you ran jslint on some code that might have reused a variable in a loop.

 > var Variables in JavaScript are function scoped.
 > This is different from many other languages (C# / Java etc.) where the variables are block scoped.